 Iliotibial Band Syndrome Foam Roller Stretch

 Last week, we discussed Iliotibial band syndrome.
-We learned what causes it, how to prevent it and how to get some relief if you are suffering with this common running injury.
+We learned what causes it, how to prevent it and how to get some relief with this iliotibial band foam roller stretch if you are suffering with this common running injury.

 Also known as Runner’s Knee, Iliotibial band syndrome causes intense lateral knee pain and takes many runners out of their training and away from their goals of the finish line on race day.

-In the following video, I demonstrate how to use a foam roller to stretch out the quadriceps and the iliotibial band to get some relief.
+In the following video, I demonstrate how to use a foam roller to stretch out the quadriceps and the IT band to get some relief.

 The perfect time to do this stretch on the foam roller is just after exercise or a shower while your muscles are warm.

 Start with the anterior thighs or quadriceps muscles.
 Working the quadriceps first will bring blood to the upper legs and warm up the area before putting pressure into the iliotibial band directly.